-The Company's Toko Road quarry is on the true left bank of the Patea River, approximately 0.5 km below its confluence with the Toko Stream (Photo 1 and Figure 1).
+The Company's Toko Road quarry is on the true left bank of the Patea River, approximately 0.5 km below its confluence with the Toko Stream (Figure 1).
 The site is now well established and covers an area of about 5.7 ha.
 Quarrying began in 1975 and the aggregate was processed by dry crushing.
 The Company first obtained resource consent to discharge treated stormwater in March 1990.
 A washing plant with recirculation system was installed at the start of 1993.

-Figure 1 Location of Vickers Quarry - Toko Road site (2007)
+Figure 1 Aerial photo showing the Location of Vickers Quarry - Toko Road site

-The quarry has an approximate lifespan of 3 years remaining.
 All overburden material is stockpiled to use as backfill/remediate the site which will be returned to pasture on completion.